 Why is Emotional Sobriety Important in Recovery?

 Without emotional sobriety, it is extremely difficult, if not impossible, to maintain long-term recovery from addictive substances and patterns.
-While sobriety from drugs and alcohol is the beginning of a true life in recovery, learning how to manage the underlying emotions which drove the addictive patterns demonstrates a higher level of self-mastery, and is key to preventing relapse.
+While sobriety from drugs and alcohol is the beginning of true life in recovery, learning how to manage the underlying emotions that drove the addictive patterns demonstrates a higher level of self-mastery, and is key to preventing relapse.
 If not managed properly, feelings of loneliness, anger, fear, disappointment, and even boredom can often trigger us to start drinking or using again.
 But emotional sobriety isn’t just important because it serves as a method of relapse prevention; it is also a critical part of recovery because it enables us to lead a meaningful life and truly thrive in sobriety.

 How to Develop Emotional Sobriety?

 For many of us – with and without diagnoses of substance use disorders and mental health issues – emotional sobriety takes a significant amount of work, self-reflection, therapy, and most importantly, practice and practical applications.
-Laying down the tracks for a balanced lifestyle – mind, body, and spirit – is key to develop emotional sobriety.
+Laying down the tracks for a balanced lifestyle – mind, body, and spirit – is key to developing emotional sobriety.
 We can achieve this by:

-Practicing Mindfulness: Developing mindfulness skills allow us to get out of the fight, flight, or freeze response to stressors and creates a sense of greater calm.
+Practicing Mindfulness: Developing mindfulness skills allows us to get out of the fight, flight, or freeze response to stressors and creates a sense of greater calm.
 It allows the brain and body to get into a state where they can process and communicate more effectively.
 Mindfulness also enables us to not dwell on the past but rather enjoy the present.
 Some great ways to develop mindfulness include yoga, meditation, and prayer.